dalvarezo/VIPCALs/README.md

   - **Fringe Fit Options**

+      - *Signal-to-noise threshold*: minimum SNR accepted during the FFT step of the fringe fit on the science target
       - *Fixed solution interval*: fixed solution interval in minutes
       - *Minimum solution interval*: minimum allowed interval (in minutes) when searching for the optimal solution interval